Brown bear photo-tour

 Mother & newborn cubs

 In June the days are at their longest, light conditions are optimal.
+In August days are a bit shorter, but there is still plenty of sunlight, amazing photos can be taken at sunset.
 With a little luck it’s now possible to see female bears with their offspring from this season.
 When the environment is safe with no male bears around, there is plenty of action from fluffy cubs.
 They are very active, play for long periods wrestling or chasing each other.

 Slovenianbears offers ideal sighting options, however, sightings cannot be guaranteed.
 Nature follows its own set of rules.